mrled/keymap.click/docs/devnotes.md

 <https://cards-dev.twitter.com/validator>
 but it's not showing up in my actual tweet yet - might take a week to expire the cache?

+## Transformed thumb clusters have the wrong pointer location

+E.g. look at the bracket keys `[ { } ]` - it's pointing to the non-transformed location for shift.
+Ugh.

+Update: I see what's happening now.
+BoundingClientRect is the rectangle that encompasses the element post-rotation, but BoundingClientRect doesn't itself rotate.
+BoundingClientRect must always have top and bottom edges perpendicular to the X axis.

+That is, if you take a square with top and bottom edges perpendicular to the X axis and rotate it 45 degrees, the BoundingClientRect is now LARGER than it was before.

+What I want to do is calculate the location pre-rotation, then apply the rotation transformation to the calculated result.
+Cool, some baby's first linear algebra.

+... except why the fuck would I do math when I can just put a tiny `<div>` inside the `<Key>` and have the existing CSS transform do the math for me.
+Derp.
+SOEZ.

+✅ Done